 Yarra Footpath Network

-Yarra’s footpath network should consist of good footpaths in 30 km/h superblocks that lead to much wider footpaths on access streets and shopping streets.
+Yarra’s footpath network should consist of good footpaths in 30 km/h Low Traffic Neighbourhoods that lead to much wider footpaths on access streets and shopping streets.

 Footpath width

 Footpaths on many streets in Yarra are too narrow or too sloping, and should be widened and levelled.
 Best practice footpaths provide sufficient width so people can walk side by side, or pass others.
-The required width increases as a function of traffic.
-The Walking Space Guide from Transport for NSW offers guidelines for five types of footpaths, ranging from 2 metres wide on local streets to 4.5 metres wide on busy shopping streets.
-This aligns well with Australian Standard AS 1428, which recommends at least 1.8 metres to allow two wheelchair users to pass.
+The required width increases as a function of traffic, as described by the NSW Walking Space Guide:

 Footpath continuity